eljost/pysisyphus/docs/overview.rst

     optional arguments:
         --clean               Ask for confirmation before cleaning.
-        --dryrun              Only generate a sample input (if meaningful) for checking.
         --cp CP, --copy CP    Copy .yaml file and corresponding geometries to a new directory.
 Similar to TURBOMOLEs cpc command.